Skip to main content

 • Please close Next Design when building.
 Packaging may fail if Next Design is running.

-• If the package configuration file contains Japanese file names such as sample and template files and documents, it will fail, so please use English file names.
+• If you include Japanese file names in the package configuration files, such as sample and template files and documents, the package will fail, so please use English file names.

 Publishing a package